GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 ## Overview

-The GCP Deployment Manager service does not support cross-deployment references, and the gcloud utility does not support concurrent deployment of multiple inter-dependent configs.
-The `Cloud Foundation toolkit` (henceforth, `CFT`) expands the capabilities of Deployment Manager and gcloud to support the following scenarios:
+The GCP Deployment Manager service does not support cross-deployment references, and the `gcloud` utility does not support concurrent deployment of multiple inter-dependent configs.
+The `Cloud Foundation toolkit` (henceforth, `CFT`) expands the capabilities of Deployment Manager and `gcloud` to support the following scenarios:

 - Creation, update, and deletion of multiple deployments in a single operation
-  that:
+  which:
   - Accepts multiple config files as input
   - Automatically resolves dependencies between these configs
-  - Creates/updates deployments in the dependency-stipulated order, or deletes deployments in the reverse dependency order
+  - Creates/updates deployments in the dependency-stipulated order, or deletes deployments in a reverse dependency order
-- Cross-deployment (including cross-project) referencing of deployment outputs, which obviates the need for hard-coding many parameters in the configs
+- Cross-deployment (including cross-project) referencing of deployment outputs, which removes the need for hard-coding many parameters in the configs

-For example, if config file `A` contained all network resources, config file `B` contained all instances, and config `C` contained firewall rules, router, and VPN, in gcloud you would need to *manually* define the config deployment order according to the resource dependencies.
+For example, if config file `A` contained all network resources, config file `B` contained all instances, and config `C` contained firewall rules, router, and VPN, in `gcloud` you would need to *manually* define the config deployment order according to the resource dependencies.
 The VPN would depend on the cloud router, both of them would depend on the network, etc. The `CFT` computes the dependencies *automatically*, which eliminates the need for manual deployment